Portugal Tourist Attractions: The 7 Most Beautiful Destinations

-Portugal is located in the western part of the Iberian Peninsula.
-It borders Spain and the Atlantic Ocean and, although quite small, it is a country of many resources and with many places to visit that will leave you breathless!
+Sights, holiday resorts, guaranteed wanderlust: Portugal offers all this and much more.
+The country is located in the western part of the Iberian Peninsula.
+It borders Spain and the Atlantic Ocean, and although it is quite small, it is a country with many destinations and sights that will take your breath away!

 Let's start with Lisbon!
 It's the capital and the most famous city of Portugal, and it is also the biggest and the most international one.